-A common industry misconception is that flying can be decarbonised by making aircraft more efficient every year, often expressed in misleading statements such as: "since the advent of jet technology, carbon-dioxide emissions from aviation have reduced by 80%".1 fly further (ultra long-haul) which burns more fuel, even in efficient aircraft.
+As aircraft efficiency improves, some airlines simultaneously reduce their per seat efficiency by increasing the number of more profitable business or first class seats.
+They also fly further (ultra long-haul) which burns more fuel, even in efficient aircraft.
 A new generation of supersonic aircraft are also being developed2 that would require up to nine times more energy per passenger-km than subsonic aircraft.3 Private/business jet use has also been increasing; they are 5-14 times more polluting than commercial aircraft due to low passenger density or higher flight speeds.4

-It's correct that these improvements have resulted in emissions reductions per passenger-km flown.
-Coupled with tax breaks and subsidies, and increasing purchasing power of the global population, this has resulted in a rapid growth of air traffic (doubling every 15 years) and of CO2 emissions that has far outstripped the efficiency savings. [see infographic]
+Lower costs for flying were enabled by efficiency gains and tax breaks, coupled with an increasing global population who can afford to fly.
+This has resulted in a rapid growth of air traffic (doubling every 15 years) that has far outstripped the efficiency savings. [see infographic]